-As seen in the “Recession Probability” section, the average response as to the odds of another recession starting within the next 12 months was 15.34%; the average response in September’s survey was 9.97%.
+As seen in the “Recession Probability” section, the average response as to the odds of another recession starting within the next 12 months was 20.24%.
+The individual estimates, of those who responded, ranged from 1% to 55%.
+For reference, the average response in September’s survey was 20.25%.

 The current average forecasts among economists polled include the following:

 full-year 2017: 2.2%

 full-year 2018: 2.0%